 This ivory maharajah was finely carved in around 1800 in India and is of the Sikh religion and is probably Ranjit Singh.

-Unfortunately the figure was dropped and the hand broken and lost, we were asked by the owner of this figure to carve a new hand, below you can see the result.
+Unfortunately the figure was dropped and the hand broken and lost, we were asked by the owner of this figure to carve a new hand.

 This repair was undertaken using an ivory substitute containing bone dust and resin, the carved hand when finished with just over a quarter of an inch long.